 Register a Missouri Foreign LLC

 A Missouri Foreign LLC is an LLC that has registered to do business there, even though it was not originally formed in Missouri.
-To do business as a foreign LLC in Missouri, you'll need to appoint a local registered agent, file an Application for Registration of a Foreign Limited Liability Company with the Missouri Secretary of State, and pay the $105 (plus a 2.15% added fee if paying by credit card) registration fee.
+To do business as a foreign LLC in Missouri, you'll need to appoint a local registered agent, file an Application for Registration of a Foreign Limited Liability Company with the Missouri Secretary of State, and pay the state filing fee of $105 (plus a 2.15% added fee if paying by credit card).
+Missouri's statutes don't explicitly define what the state considers to count as doing business, but in general, your LLC will need to register as a foreign LLC in Missouri if it applies for state or county business or occupational licenses, sells or provides retail or other services, has a physical address, storefront, or warehouse, or pays any employees in the state of Missouri.

 Ready to Register A Foreign LLC in Missouri?GET STARTED